MSc in Occupational Health (Campus Based)

 This programme's formal course work includes the following contents:

-EH6008 Research Methods and Information Retrieval in Occupational Health (5 credits)
+EH6008 Information Retrieval and Interpretation in Occupational Health and Safety (5 credits)

 EH6015 Occupational Health and Safety Management in the Workplace (10 credits)